all-maps-lie/all-maps-lie-2020/assignments/assignment_01.md

 * [Googleform guide](../guids/../guides/google-form-guide.md)
 -->

-### Part 5: Documentation

-As part of your week 1 documentation you will submit the following:
-1. A blog post that:
-   1. **Clearly introduces the subject of urban media you will be studying**: e.g. "For my project, I will be focusing my attention on **street trees**.
-I define street trees as being..."
-   2. **Clearly explains your methodology for data collection**: e.g. "I will be collecting data about **street trees** using Google Streetview.
-As part of the data collection on **street trees**, I will also collect locations where a tree bed exists but where no tree currently exists.
-I will start in the Park Slope neighborhood in Brooklyn, then work towards completing Crown heights, then..."
-   3. **Clearly shows that you have started to collect data about your subject**. e.g. "In 1 week, I have collected 60 street tree locations.
-Here is a screenshot of my progress..."
-   4. **Clearly shows that you have begin your research using the Implosion Method as described in step 5**

-Be sure to note any questions you may have about terminology that you've come across, any concepts that seem confusing, or any technical issues you've encountered.
 <!--
 While you're documenting, it is worth thinking about:
 * **Articulates at least 3 questions or reflections about**: